St. Vincent Hospital is located in the city of Bukavu in the South Kivu region of the eastern part of Democratic Republic of Congo.

 Care for Victims of Sexual Violence

-St Vincent’s offers specialized care for victims of rape and sexual violence.
+St Vincent’s offers specialized care for victims of sexual violence.

-The Chief of Surgery, Dr Jeff Mibi, has undergone specialty training in Italy to perform fistula repairs and gynecologic reconstructive surgery.
+The Chief of Surgery, Dr De Joseph Mibi, has undergone specialty training in Italy to perform fistula repairs and gynecologic reconstructive surgery.
 The hospital also receives visiting gynecological surgeons from Italy, who perform surgeries and train staff.

 Between 2015 and 2017 the center cared for 326 victims of rape of which: